You’ve no doubt heard the Serenity Prayer. It’s the one where we ask for…

 and the wisdom to know the difference”.

 Being a practitioner and teacher of mindfulness, I’m always talking about the acceptance part.
-Things in your life may not be ideal but futile resistance to things that are out of your control and the stress you create for yourself by wishing they were somehow different is the very definition of suffering.
+Things in your life may not be ideal but futile resistance to circumstances outside your control is the very definition of suffering.
 You might not like it, but sometimes your best option is to drop the struggle and let it be.
-It’s not defeat – it’s a wise redirection of your time and resources.
+The important thing to know is that acceptance is not defeat – it’s a wise redirection of your time and resources.

-Of course the other very important part of the prayer is the part where you ask for ‘the courage to change the things you can’.. because there is plenty that you do have control over.
+Of course, the other very important part of the prayer is the part where you ask for ‘the courage to change the things you can’ and there is plenty that you do have control over.
 In fact, happiness researchers suggest that almost half of your general happiness in life is determined not by the circumstances of your life but your intentional thoughts and actions.
 That’s huge!

-I thought I’d list three very simple things you can change, which have the potential to make a big difference to your mindset and mood.
+I thought this week I’d share three very simple things you can change, which have the potential to make a big difference to your mindset and mood.

 1. Change what you focus on.

-Our minds are like Velcro for negativity and Teflon for all things positive.
-This is because of your inbuilt negativity bias and you’re not alone in having this biased perspective.
-When you realise how much you fixate on the negative while you ignore, deny or dismiss the positive, you can make a conscious decision to switch your focus.
+Our minds are like velcro for negativity and teflon for all things positive.
+This is because of your inbuilt negativity bias and you’re not alone in having this unbiased perspective.
+It’s built into our DNA.
+But when you realise how much you fixate on the negative while you ignore, deny or dismiss the positive, you can make a conscious decision to switch your focus.
 Instead of seeing only what’s going wrong, shine a mental spotlight on everything that’s going well.
 When you notice you’re zeroing in on your perceived flaws, make the decision to focus on your best qualities and dial up the self-compassion.
 If you’re assuming the worst about other people, try to give them the benefit of the doubt.
 Regularly make a note of all the things you have to be grateful for.